 Judith Grimes loved Maggie and Glenn Rhee's oldest son Hershel, she also loved the youngest Liam with her whole heart, but then there were moments like this, when she just wanted to run as fast as possible outside the house and far away from the baby boy's high, unendurable screams.

-"I can't remember Hershel screamed like that, when he was little."
+"I can't remember Hershel has screamed like that, when he was little."
 Judith said with her hands covering protective her ears from the high baby screams.
 Glenn began to laugh and also Maggie smiled, while she tried to calm down little Liam in her arms.
 "Yeah, I also can't remember about that.
 I have obviously forgotten about it, that's probably even the reason why we have the little bawler now."
 Glenn said, while he fed his older son some mashed carrots.

 Judith got goose bumps everywhere on her body and shocked she pressed her eyes closed, after little Liam gave one of his best, heartbreaking screams from himself.
-"Oh god.
+"Oh God.
 When will he stop?"
 Judith asked annoyed, which also caused a smile on her father's and Michonne's lips, sitting opposite from herself.

 Five minutes later the youngest Rhee had finally stopped and slept peacefully in his mother's arms now.
 "Finally.
 I have thought he won't ever stop."
 Judith said relieved, but she couldn't suppress the need to smile at the little baby boy, even when he had almost made her running away minutes ago.

 "Have I also cried that bad, when I was little?"
-Judith asked her father, while she stuffed a biscuit into her mouth and washed it down with some warm tea.
+Judith asked her father, while she stuffed one biscuit into her mouth and washed it down with some warm tea.
 "If you believe me or not, but yeah, you have."
 Rick said, after he had laughed out loud.

 "Really?
 How have you endured that?
 What have you done to calm me down?
 By Liam obviously nothing works."
 Judith asked, while she gave her whole attention another biscuit.
 Only after she had taken a big swallow from the tea and finally looked up from her cup, she got the expression from the four people around her.